Wealthfront's Home Planning Guide

 Start on the right foot

-1. Before you start saving for a home, you should put money towards paying down high interest loan.
-We define this as loans with interest rates greater than 6%, such as credit card loans or student loans.
+1. Before you start saving for a home, consider putting money towards paying down high interest loans.
+There are differing opinions about what constitutes a “high interest loan,” but as a rule of thumb, you might want to consider paying down loans with interest rates greater than 8%, such as credit card debt.

-2. Next, you should contribute to your company-sponsored 401(k), but only if your employer offers a matching contribution.
+2. Next, consider contributing to your company-sponsored 401(k) if your employer offers a matching contribution.
 An employer match is basically free money, making it much more attractive to participate.

 Map out your priorities